Graygzou/graygzou.github.io/jekyll/collections/_project-pages/side/the-only-neone.markdown

       color: gray
 tags: ['unity3d', 'gamejam', 'gmtk2019', 'puzzle-game']
 category: 'side'
-pitch: "The only NeOne is a 3D Grid based Maze game.
+pitch: "_The only NeOne_ is a 3D Grid based Maze game.
         This application has been completed for the GMTK GameJam 2019 organized by Mark Brown.
-        The official itch.io website of this event is the following: GMTK GameJam 2019.
+        The official itch.io website of this event is the following: [GMTK GameJam 2019](https://itch.io/jam/gmtk-2019).
         <br/>
         Clear levels by reaching the exit, but there's a twist!
         You can only press and hold your move commands ONCE.